shoooe/Solidran/Solidran/FIB/README.md

 11
 ```

-Which is basically the calculation of the sequence from the start (remembering the last 2 elements) until we need to.
 The most important detail is that we are not calculating anything twice.

 ####Benchmarking